kalutdx/pixel-iut-war/README.md

 # Pixel IUT War

-A Client made to interact with the game Pixel IUT War via the Pixel Art API.
+A web client made to interact with the game Pixel IUT War via the Pixel Art API.

 ## Getting started